wudejian789/Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1/README.md

 Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1
 ===
->Note: If there's any error like "No module named 'xxx'", please use command "pip install xxx" to repair

 ![totalModel](https://github.com/wudejian789/Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1/blob/master/image/totalModel.png)
+>Note: If there's any error like "No module named 'xxx'", please use command "pip install xxx" to repair.
 # 1. Import the module
 ```python
 from model.nnModel import *